Keep Anna Beautiful

 Baldwin Park - New Life Church Anna

 If your group is interested in volunteering for an Adopt-A-Spot location please contact firstname.lastname@example.org.
-Locations are determined by the Neighborhood Services Department and are on a first come first serve basis.
+Locations are determined by the Community Enhancement and Compliance Division and are on a first come first serve basis.

 Visit Texas Smart Scape to learn about native Texas plants.